West Coast Railways: January 2024 Exemption Revoked

 In January 2024, the Office of Road and Rail issued West Coast Railways with a certificate of revocation for the exemption of its hinged door rolling stock with immediate effect from 11 January (the exemption was originally intended to expire on 29 February).
 Following the revocation of their exemption to run hinged door rolling stock until the end of February, West Coast Railways issued a statement: “We are extremely disappointed by this decision.
 We remain committed to working with the ORR to agree how we can safeguard the future of our heritage services.
 We are already considering a range of options and have asked the ORR to allow the current exemption to run its course, to give us time to put forward detailed proposals."

 March 2024 New Request Sent

 In March 2024, WCR announced that due to the ongoing issues with their coaches all Jacobite services which were due to start on 28 March were to be suspended until further notice.
 A new exemption request was submitted to the ORR on 8 March to allow the use of their Mk1 and Mk2 coaches for their 2024 railtour season alongside 2024's Jacobite services.
 In April 2024, it was confirmed that the deliberation for a new exemption request would take four months.
+The request was later declined due to missing paperwork.

+2026 Revised Application Sent

+In June 2026 it was announced that following the submition of a revised application to the Office of Rail & Road in early 2026, the ORR are soon due to tell West Coast Railways whether its latest attempt to gain exemption to run BR Mk1 and MK2 stock without Central Door Locking has been successful.
+The revised application has requested a 13 year exemption until 2039 to permit the fitment of CDL to the coaches alongside develop the technology.

+June 2026 derailment

+On 14 June, a WCR locomotive was involved in a derailment during a run-round at Mallaig.